Nationals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their foes are 5-4-1 in their last 10 contests.
+- When it comes to the total, the Nationals and their foes are 4-5-1 in their last 10 contests.

-- The Nationals are 1-1-0 against the spread over their past 10 games (two of those games had a spread listed by oddsmakers).
+- The Nationals are 1-1-0 against the runline over their past 10 games (two of those contests had a spread listed by bookmakers).

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 56, or 42.4%, of the 132 contests they have been chosen as underdogs in this season.
+- The Nationals have come away with 56 wins in the 133 contests they have been listed as the underdogs in this season.

-- This season, Washington has won 25 of its 51 games, or 49%, when it's the underdog by at least +155 on the moneyline.
+- Washington has a record of 2-3 in games where sportsbooks have it as underdogs of at least +220 on the moneyline.

+- The moneyline set for this matchup implies the Nationals have a 31.2% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!